How to Resign From a Job Immediately

 I will be able to stop by the office on Friday, April XX, to pick up my last paycheck.
 Please let me know if there is anything else I need to take care of to complete this process.

 I will look for any means to make this transition easier for you.
 I know that this sudden resignation may cause some challenges for the team.
 Therefore, I will update the training documents I received four years ago for the new replacement before Friday.
+I have also provided my personal email address above.
+Please feel free to contact me if you have questions concerning any in-progress work.

 Thank you for all of these years of working together and for your understanding of this situation.